-Component t Description (1) Action keys Execute frequently used system functions.
-See Action keys on page 11 .
+Component Description See Action keys on page 12.
 (2) esc key Displays system information when pressed in combination with the fn key.
 (3) fn key Executes frequently used system functions when pressed in combination with another key.
 Such key combinations are called hot keys .
-See Hot keys (select products only) on page 14 .

-Comp onent Description (4) Windows key Opens the Start menu.
+See Hot keys (select products only) on page 14.
+(4) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
-(5) Power button • When the computer is off, press the button briefly to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep. • When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only). • When the computer is in Hibernation, press the button briefly to exit Hibernation.
+(2) Power button When the computer is off, press the button briefly to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 4 seconds to turn off the computer.
 To learn more about your power settings, see your power options.
-Right-click the Power meter icon In and then select Power Options.
-(6) Ξ Windows application key (select products only) Displays options for a selected object.
-(7) num lk key Turns the embedded numeric keypad on and off when pressed ir combination with the fn key. - or - Turns the embedded numeric keypad on and off. - or - Alternates between the navigational and numeric functions on the integrated numeric keypad.
+Right-click the Power meter icon Impl and then select Power Options.
+(6) Ξ Windows application key Displays options for a selected object.
+(7) num lk key Turns the embedded numeric keypad on and off when pressed in combination with the fn key. - or - Turns the embedded numeric keypad on and off. - or - Alternates between the navigational and numeric functions on the integrated numeric keypad.
 (8) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
 When num lk is pressed, the integrated keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.